mhenke/cfwheels-training/04-plugins.md

 ### Installing Sass and Compass

 First, you will need to grab and install Ruby.
 And under [Ruby on Windows](http://www.ruby-lang.org/en/downloads/) said our first option was using the [RubyInstaller](http://rubyinstaller.org/downloads/) so I went there and downloaded 'Ruby 1.8.7-p302' under RubyInstallers.
-After installing, open the Ruby command prompt under Start and then check to see if Ruby is there by this instruction: 'ruby —version'
+After installing, open the Ruby command prompt under Start and then check to see if Ruby is there by this instruction: 'ruby -version'

 Step 1 done.
 Now install Compass.
 With the Command Prompt still open type: 'gem install compass'